 Amazon.com, Inc. (NASDAQ:AMZN), J.B.
-Hunt Transport Services, Inc. (NASDAQ:JBHT) - As losses mount, Schneider shutters First to Last Mile delivery business
+Hunt Transport Services, Inc. (NASDAQ:JBHT) - As Losses Mount, Schneider Shutters First To Last Mile Delivery Business

 In the earnings call, Rourke noted that Schneider was not leaving the final mile.
 "We'll play in e-commerce in different ways in our portfolio, we just won't play in the way [we have]," Rourke said.

 Schneider's exit comes at a time when e-commerce furniture sales are growing.
-According to eMarketer, U.S. furniture and home furnishings e-commerce sales grew 18 percent in 2018, and Amazon (NASDAQ: AMZN) reported $4 billion in furniture sales in 2017.
+According to eMarketer, U.S. furniture and home furnishings e-commerce sales grew 18 percent in 2018, and Amazon.com, Inc. (NASDAQ: AMZN) reported $4 billion in furniture sales in 2017.
 Wayfair (NYSE: W) reported a 44 percent increase in revenue (to $6.8 billion) for 2018.
 Statista's Digital Market Outlook reported more than $60 billion in online furniture sales in the U.S. in 2018.

 Globally, online furniture sales are expected to grow at an 11 percent annual rate through 2022.